-Since we started 3 years ago, all types of apps with different scales have been using Instabug.
-Whether it’s to gather feedback from beta testers and enable co-workers to easily report bugs in their beta apps, or to engage end-users in live apps and avoid negative reviews on app stores.
+Since we started three years ago, all kinds of apps of different scales have been using Instabug, whether it’s to gather feedback from beta testers and to enable co-workers to easily report bugs in their beta apps, or to engage end-users in live apps and avoid negative reviews on app stores.

-We’ve built Instabug initially to solve these problems and we believe we did a good job.
-We’ve encouraged thousands of companies to start beta testing by providing them with an easy-to-integrate SDK that allows beta testers to send feedback, report bugs directly from the app (easier reporting = more feedback) and the SDK captures all device details in the background (more details = less debugging time).
+We built Instabug to solve these problems and we believe we did a good job.
+We’ve encouraged thousands of companies to start beta testing by providing them with an easy-to-integrate SDK that allows beta testers to send feedback, report bugs directly from the app (easier reporting = more feedback), and the SDK captures all device details in the background (more details = less debugging time).

-Drop the email composer and start giving your users the exceptional in-app support experience they deserve.
-Now with Instabug you can chat with your users inside your app.
-Answer their questions, update them on new features and be closer to them!
+Drop the e-mail composer and start giving your users the exceptional in-app support experience they deserve.
+Now with Instabug 3.0, you can chat with your users inside your app.
+Answer their questions, update them on new features, and be closer to them!

 Simpler and Slicker Dashboard

-We’ve rebuilt our dashboard from the ground up to let you do more with less clicks.
-We’re introducing Smart Filters to replace the old cluttered side filters to let you navigate faster; a redesigned issues page to let you go see your issues’ details in one place instead of going back and forth among different pages and a much smarter and faster search.
+We rebuilt our dashboard from the ground up to let you do more with less clicks.
+We’re introducing Smart Filters to replace the old cluttered side filters to let you navigate faster, a redesigned issues page to let you go see your issues’ details in one place instead of going back and forth among different pages, and a much smarter and faster search.

 Brand New SDK